pinecone-io/pinecone-text/README.md

 ### OpenAI models

-When using the `OpenAIEncoder`, you need to provide an API key for the OpenAI API, and store it in the `OPENAI_API_KEY` environment variable.
+When using the `OpenAIEncoder`, you need to provide an API key for the OpenAI API, and store it in the `OPENAI_API_KEY` environment variable before you import the encoder.

+By default the encoder will use `text-embedding-ada-002` as recommended by OpenAI.
+You can also specify a different model name using the `model_name` parameter.
 #### Usage
 ```python
 from pinecone_text.dense.openai_encoder import OpenAIEncoder